Morph (X-Men: The Animated Series and X-Men '97 character): Adapting Changeling

 Changeling first appeared in Uncanny X-Men #35 (1967), by Roy Thomas and Werner Roth, as an adversary of the X-Men and member of Factor Three.
-In Uncanny X-Men #65 (1970), it was revealed that Changeling, suffering from a terminal illness and wanting to make amends for his past actions, had joined the X-Men under the guise of Professor X, in order to allow the latter to prepare for the Z'nox invasion.
-This retcon established that Changeling had died in the form of Professor X in 1968, making him the first X-Men member to die in the line of duty.
-Unlike many other characters from the X-Men franchise, Changeling has remained dead, only making sporadic appearances as a ghost or zombie.
+In Uncanny X-Men #65 (1970), it was revealed that Changeling, suffering from a terminal illness and wanting to make amends for his past actions, had joined the X-Men under the guise of Professor X, in order to allow the latter to prepare for the Z'Nox invasion.
+This retcon established that Changeling was killed in battle while disguised as Professor X, making him the first X-Men member to die in the line of duty.
+Unlike many other characters from the X-Men franchise, Changeling remained dead for many years until he was resurrected in the 2025 series Astonishing X-Men.

 According to Houston, the character's name was changed from Changeling to Morph due to the DC Comics character Beast Boy, who also has shapeshifting abilities.
 At the time of the show's development, Beast Boy had been a core member of The New Teen Titans under the codename Changeling, resulting in Marvel lawyers demanding that their character's codename being altered.

-Regarding the use of Changeling / Morph as the X-Man that dies in the premiere of The Animated Series, Comic Book Resources (CBR) writer Ryan Bradley argued that with the character's death decades before the show's premiere, he could be killed off "without upsetting the hardcore fans".
+Regarding the use of Changeling / Morph as the X-Man who died in the premiere of The Animated Series, Comic Book Resources (CBR) writer Ryan Bradley argued that with the character's death decades before the show's premiere, he could be killed off "without upsetting the hardcore fans".
 Fellow CBR writer Brandon Zachary recognized that Changeling's minor role in the comics made him "more or less a blank slate [for the writers] to play with".
 James Whitbrook of Gizmodo and Varietys Jordan Moreau have both noted that Morph was loosely based on Changeling, with Moreau even describing Morph as "an original character".

 Popularity and resurrection

 Morph's death in the show's premiere was supposed to be permanent, but due to their popularity with audiences, Fox Kids demanded that the character be brought back.
-Specifically, a focus group consisting of young viewers that had seen the first season described Morph as their favorite character and lamented them being "killed [...] off early in episode two".
+Specifically, a focus group consisting of young viewers who had seen the first season described Morph as their favorite character and lamented them being "killed [...] off early in episode two".
 Eric and Julia Lewald have stated that due to Morph's death initially being permanent, with their resurrection occurring due to the network's demands, they "may not have been thinking of [them] as much for stories" in comparison to other X-Men characters.
-Moreover, due to the character's minor role in the comics, it was difficult for the writers to find any storylines to adapt in The Animated Series that featured Changeling, acknowledging that no major story arcs include him.
+Due to the character's minor role in the comics, it was difficult for the writers to find any storylines to adapt in The Animated Series that featured Changeling, acknowledging that no major story arcs include him.